philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

 ### 2.2.2.
 Securing your Cloud SQL instance

-9. Add a new newtwork - Open the Authorization tab, click the Add network button, add “the world” in CIDR notation (0.0.0.0/0, which means “all IPs possible”), then hit done and save.
+9. Add a new network - Open the Authorization tab, click the Add network button, add “the world” in CIDR notation (0.0.0.0/0, which means “all IPs possible”), then hit done and save.
 <p align="center">